A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Multilevel Monte Carlo method

 for $\alpha > 0,$ which means that we can rewrite thesis of the theorem \ref{upper_bound} in terms of $h_l$ instead of $n_l$ with new constant $\tilde{\kappa}:= ( T^{-\alpha}\vee 1)\kappa.$ Since $\beta > 1,$ we have that $\lceil \beta^{l} \rceil \leq 2 \beta^{l}.$ Thus,

-And as was already mentioned, the mean squared error can be rewritten as the sum of variance and the squared bias which can also be applied to the multilevel estimator.
+As already mentioned, mean squared error can be rewritten as sum of variance and squared bias, which can also be applied to $L^{2}(\Omega)$-error multilevel estimator.
 This leads to the following equality

 Note that $\mathbb{E}(\mlmc) = \mathbb{E}(f(X_{M_L,n_L}^{RE})),$ thus

 where $\kappa_{bias}:=2(D_L \tilde{\kappa})^{2}.$ Therefore, the upper bound for the second term above (squared bias) depends only on the convergence rate of the numerical scheme which is determined by $\alpha$ and $\delta(\cdot)$.